prosekit/prosekit/.changeset/eighty-poets-destroy.md

 '@prosekit/vue': minor
 ---

-Redesign editor web components without using Lit.
-This results in improved performance and a smaller bundled size.
+Redesign editor web components, including the removal of the Lit dependency and various other enhancements.